-If you want to sell more membership, you’ve got to know exactly who benefits from being a part of your association and their motives behind their membership.
+If you want to sell more memberships, you’ve got to know who benefits from being a part of your association and the motives behind their membership.
 Only with that information can you then begin marketing.
 Marketing success relies on a 4-step process:

 Here’s where you identify your association’s obstacles to growth.
 Do you need to introduce new technology or membership models?
 Should you target a younger audience?
 Whatever the case, your goal here is to eliminate negative influences and focus on your association’s potential.

-Ask your team to identify obstacles the association is likely to face on the road to achieving its goals.
-List your challenges then whittle it down to your top three.
+Ask your team to identify obstacles the association will likely face to achieve its goals.
+List your challenges, then whittle it down to your top three.
 Discuss what the real problem is behind your challenges.
 If you have an aging membership or declining revenues, it’s for a reason.
 Pinpoint what they are and then discuss possible solutions for resolving those challenges.

-After all the strategy, it’s time for plan implementation.
+After all the strategies, it’s time for plan implementation.
 Here’s how to implement a growth-oriented strategic plan: